2021 Global Carbon Budget: Land modelling protocol (Trendy-v11)

 - Deadline for submission of simulations:

-Goal: To provide the land components of the Global Carbon Project 2019 Budget, and an ensemble of land carbon cycle simulations to be used by the scientific community.
-The Trendy-v8 data will be made available to GCP’s REgional Carbon Cycle Assessment Project phase 2 (RECCAP2), and represent Tier 1 products (regional C balance & component fluxes based on global products).
-Usual Trendy data-use policy will apply for RECCAP2.
+Goal: To provide the land components of the Global Carbon Project 2022 Budget, and an ensemble of land carbon cycle simulations to be used by the scientific community.
+Usual Trendy data-use policy will apply (https://sites.exeter.ac.uk/trendy/data-policy).

-Models can have static or dynamic natural vegetation but all will use prescribed cropland and grazing (=pasture+rangeland) distribution.
-The models will be forced over the 1700-2018 period with changing CO2, climate and land use according to the following simulations.
+Models can have static or dynamic natural vegetation but all will use prescribed cropland and grazing land (=managed pasture+rangeland) distribution.
+The models will be forced over the 1700-2021 period with changing CO2, climate and land use according to the following simulations.

 S0: Control.
 No forcing change (time-invariant “pre-industrial” CO2, climate and land use mask).
 S0 is needed to diagnose any “cold start” issues or model drift